 25% – Assignments

-5% – Online quizzes on the readings (multiple attempts, highest grade)
+5% – Online quizzes on the readings (three attempts, highest grade, lowest dropped)

 25% – Midterm Exam